 Highly Standardized and Transparent

-We will proceed with target setting, incorporating guidelines and rules developed by NZBA, PCAF, PACTA, and SBTi etc., as well as the outcomes of the global working groups which we participate in.
+We proceed with target setting, incorporating guidelines and rules developed by NZBA, PCAF, PACTA, and SBTi etc., as well as the outcomes of the global working groups which we participate in.

 Sector-Specific

-Pathways and the methods to achieve carbon neutrality vary by sector, so for each sector we will take into consideration the characteristics of the business, the guidelines and the targets set by each customer.
+Pathways and the methods to achieve carbon neutrality vary by sector, so for each sector we take into consideration the characteristics of the business, the guidelines and the targets set by each customer.

 By taking this approach, MUFG will identify issues in each sector and support customers’ efforts for achieving carbon neutrality.